 Between 1961 and 1964, the Student Nonviolent Coordinating Committee (SNCC) had led a voting registration campaign in Selma, the seat of Dallas County, Alabama, a small town with a record of consistent resistance to black voting.
 When SNCC’s efforts were frustrated by stiff resistance from the county law enforcement officials, Martin Luther King, Jr. and the Southern Christian Leadership Conference (SCLC) were persuaded by local activists to make Selma’s intransigence to black voting a national concern.
 SCLC also hoped to use the momentum of the 1964 Civil Rights Act to win federal protection for a voting rights statute.

-During January and February, 1965, King and SCLC led a series of demonstrations to the Dallas County Courthouse.
-On February 17, protester Jimmy Lee Jackson was fatally shot by an Alabama state trooper.
+During January and February 1965, King and SCLC led a series of demonstrations to the Dallas County Courthouse.
+On February 18, protester Jimmy Lee Jackson was shot by an Alabama state trooper and died eight days later.
 In response, a protest march from Selma to Montgomery was scheduled for March 7.